Drinking culture of Korea: Farming

-Drinking alcohol is often correlated with a season's passing and its related farming activities.
-Once the harvest has ended farmers would spend their downtime brewing and fermenting alcohol as they looked forward to the spring.
+Drinking alcohol was often correlated with a season's passing and its related farming activities.
+Once a harvest ended, farmers would spend their downtime brewing and fermenting alcohol, as they looked forward to the spring.

-Korean field workers often drank a glass of rice-wine (takju) accompanied by a light breakfast snack (Saecham) before they left for the fields in the morning.
+Field workers often drank a glass of rice wine (takju) accompanied by a light breakfast snack, before heading to the fields.
 Traditional Korean music (nongak) would play while they worked.

 Korean New Year

-Upon the new year Korean ancestors consumed soju to drive out disease and bad spirits, the word 'Soju' meaning a welcoming spring.
-One type of Soju is called Dosoju, made with medicinal herbs and refined rice wine.